spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-jitsi.md

 You can use the self-hosted Jitsi server through Riot, through an Integration Manager like [Dimension](docs/configuring-playbook-dimension.md) or directly at `https://jitsi.DOMAIN`.

-To use it via riot-web, make sure you've installed the `develop` version and fully reloaded your riot-web page (at `riot.DOMAIN`).
-Starting a video-conference in a room containing more than 2 members should then create a Jitsi widget which utilizes your self-hosted Jitsi server.
+To use it via riot-web (the one configured by the playbook at `https://riot.DOMAIN`), just start a voice or a video call in a room containing more than 2 members and that would create a Jitsi widget which utilizes your self-hosted Jitsi server.